 - Support investigator-driven pulmonary fibrosis research through: peer review, facilitating collaboration; streamlining HREC/governance approval processes.

 - Engage with consumers to improve access to current information and increase awareness about pulmonary fibrosis clinical research in Australasia.

-- Support pharma-sponsored pulmonary fibrosis research though: advocating for pulmonary fibrosis research to be conducted in Austalasia; assisting sponsors/CROs in identifying suitable sites
+- Support pharma-sponsored pulmonary fibrosis research though: advocating for pulmonary fibrosis research to be conducted in Australasia; assisting sponsors/CROs in identifying suitable sites

 - Advocate for, and actively disseminate research outcomes/translate research into practice.

-For further information about PACT, please go to the PACT website or contact Sandra Bancroft, PACT Coordinator at PACTCoordinator@cre-pf.org.au.
+For further information about PACT, please visit the PACT website.